Illinois Manufacturing Institute to best leverage Grainger Engineering manufacturing expertise

 The ICE Materials Center has understood that materials for cryogenic environments are emerging as key enablers and will be transformational for a broad number of industries.
 With technological shifts happening in the transportation, energy, and defense sectors, there is an exponentially growing demand for high-performance structural materials capable of operation under cryogenic operating environments.

-Bill King is an Illinois Grainger Engineering professor of mechanical science and engineering and the Ralph A. Andersen Endowed Chair in the Department of Mechanical Science & Engineering, Department of Electrical & Computer Engineering and Department of Materials Science & Engineering.
-He is also Co-Director of the Illinois Advanced Manufacturing Institute.
-King is affiliated faculty with the Carle Illinois College of Medicine, Materials Research Lab, the Holonyak Micro & Nanotechnology Lab, the Information Trust Institute, and the Beckman Institute for Advanced Science and Technology.
+Bill King is an Illinois Grainger Engineering professor of mechanical science and engineering in the Department of Mechanical Science and Engineering, Department of Electrical and Computer Engineering and Department of Materials Science and Engineering.
+He is also co-director of the Illinois Advanced Manufacturing Institute.
+King is affiliated with the Carle Illinois College of Medicine, Materials Research Lab, Holonyak Micro and Nanotechnology Lab, Information Trust Institute, and Beckman Institute for Advanced Science and Technology.
+He holds the Ralph A. Andersen Endowed Chair appointment.